Spoorit/Youtuber-Comment-Scraper/README.md

 To handle that, I set up a local SQLite database to act as a staging area.
 Instead of keeping everything in a massive Python list that could crash, saving it to a local .db file let me use Primary Keys to automatically drop duplicate comments as they came in.

 Once the raw data was safely stored, I pulled it into Pandas.
 I spent most of my time here writing logic to strip out junk characters, fix the broken Unix timestamps, and get the text readable.
-After the text was clean, I run it through VADER sentiment analyzer to figure out if people were being positive, negative, or neutral.
+After the text was clean, I ran it through VADER sentiment analyzer to figure out if people were being positive, negative, or neutral.

 And in the end, I built a simple Tkinter GUI so even others who are not familiar with using the terminal or computers in general can easily use it.
 I also put in some basic threading so the app wouldn't freeze up while the scraper was running in the background.